tomjadams/scala-workshop/doc/finch/03-post-api.md

 For the sake of this workshop, we're going to skip writing the tests for the decoding machinery, but you should feel free to write tests for the encoders & decoders we've created for Finch.

+We've now completed a simple Finch service that both returns base prices, as well as calculates the cost of carts against these base prices.

 **Further reading:**

 You've been introduced to a few new concepts, now's probably a good time to read up on them.